-DRACUT, MA (WHDH) - The Department of Children and Families is investigating after an Auburn mother said a group home in Dracut shaved her daughter’s head without her permission.
+DRACUT, MASS.
+(WHDH) - The Department of Children and Families is investigating after an Auburn mother said a group home in Dracut shaved her daughter’s head without her permission.

 Denise Robinson’s 7-year-old daughter Tru lives at the Little Heroes group home.
 Robinson said some time on Sunday, Tru was taken for a haircut and she was shaved bald.